bair-climate-initiative/multiearth/README.md

 ## Documentation
-**🔥 Warning 🔥** The documentation is intentionally sparse at the moment: MetaEarth is under rapid development and writing/re-updating the documentation during this period would be more effort than benefit.

 See the *Quick Start* instructions above and then consult [config/demo.yaml](config/demo.yaml) for annotated configuration (we'll keep this annotated config updated).